Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Another person knew of a time Bhajan was claiming to heal a woman with “promiscuity” issues by breaking down her defenses while there was porn playing on the tv in the background in front of a group of men.

 During an interview, Ronald Alexander, co-founder of the Kundalini Research Institute, told me that two 15 and 16-year-old teenagers saw his then-wife as a therapist.
 The girls told her that Bhajan told them he was going to have sex with them to clear their karma.
-There are also other credible stories of sexual abuse by Bhajan, including with teenagers.
-Alexander also said Bhajan asked him numerous times questions like “Is it ok to have vaginal sex and then finish in a woman’s ass?” and “If a straight man finishes in a woman’s ass does that make them a homosexual?”
+Alexander also said Bhajan asked him numerous times questions like, “Is it ok to have vaginal sex and then finish in a woman’s ass?” and “If a straight man finishes in a woman’s ass does that make them a homosexual?”

 Ronald Alexander also said that Bhajan told his ex-wife that he healed a young woman who had a tumor on her uterus.
 Bhajan claimed he cured it by sticking his hand in her vagina, reaching up and grabbing the tumor and pulling it out.
 Bhajan claims he then filled the woman’s vagina with yogurt and she was healed.